Freelance Developer Rates: How much does it Cost to Hire them?

 With the living costs differing across regions, the average freelance developer rates vary across geographies.
 An example of this would be the hourly rates of a developer in Ukraine being considerably lower than those of a similarly-skilled developer present in the U.S. (where the living costs are much higher).

-On a parting note, below are the average hourly rates of freelance developers worldwide.
+On a parting note, below are the average hourly rates to hire software developers worldwide.
 We’ve aggregated the data over the past 4 years, and categorised it by geography: